"I'm strong to the finish, cause I eat my spinach..."

 Fresh Spinach to Cooked Spinach Conversions

-You’re going to be surprised by how much the spinach cooks down.
-You might start with a big pan bursting with fresh spinach only to end up with a small pile at the end.
-After a little research I found these yields for cooked spinach:
+You're going to be surprised by how much the spinach cooks down.
+You might start with a big pan bursting with fresh spinach, only to end with a small pile.
+After a little research, I found these yields for cooked spinach:

-1 pound fresh spinach yields 1 cup of cooked spinach (1/10)
+- 1 pound of fresh spinach yields 1 cup of cooked spinach (1/10)